brendt/stitcher.io/src/content/book/08-view-models.md

 it'll all fit in your head.

 But what about the kind of projects we're writing about in this series?
 When you're working with several developers, in a codebase that counts thousands upon thousands lines of code.
 It won't fit in your head anymore, not on that scale.
 That's why the view model pattern is the preferred approach.
 It makes clear from the controller itself what variables are available to the view.
-On top of that you can re-use the same view model for multiple contexts.
+On top of that, you can re-use the same view model for multiple contexts.

 One last benefit — one you might not have thought about —
 is that we can pass data into the view model explicitly.